Whispers of Eden Book #1 Progress

 And yet, when it had come to her turn, those minutes passed and then some.
 For some reason—some unknowable reason—the door remained closed, her name uncalled.

-The crowd watched her with wary eyes, as though the delay was somehow her fault.
+The crowd watched her with wary eyes, as though the delay were somehow her fault.
 And maybe it was.
 Maybe she’d given the Council a reason to doubt her candidacy.
 Maybe they’d seen her on the ledge outside her window that morning, which now that she thought about it, could have looked suspicious.
 Uncommitted.
 Or worse.

 But that morning, Layden hadn’t wanted land.
 She hadn’t wanted myths and legends, just the world she’d always known.
 Unchanged and familiar.
-She needed to feel her toes go stiff against the metal in the cold morning air, and relish that they were still hers.
+She needed to feel her toes go stiff against the metal in the chilly morning air, and relish that they were still hers.
 She needed to study them carefully, every pockmark, scar, and line that made them unique.
 The stories behind each.

 They’d served her well as far as lesser appendages go...